-What are Inadequate Security Lawsuits?
+What Are Inadequate Security Lawsuits?

 Inadequate security lawsuits typically fall under the premises liability claims category.
 In such lawsuits, the plaintiff is attempting to hold a property owner liable for failing to provide security for business owners.
-The plaintiff is usually seeking a damages award from the business owner or an injunction requiring them to change their security policies.
+The plaintiff is usually seeking a damages award from the business owner or an injunction requiring them to change

 Serious injury or even death because of inadequate security can happen almost anywhere, including: